omadoyeabraham/laravel-template-api/README.md

     credentials as necessary.

-7. If you changed the database and redis credentials/ports in `docker-compose.yml` ensure you change it in `.env.local` also.
+7. If you changed the database and redis credentials/ports in `docker-compose.yml` ensure you change it in `/envs/local/.env` also.

-    Note that the ports in `.env.local` will be the ports exposed by docker e.g. if the postgres image has port credentials `"3434:5432"`, then use `3434` in the `.env.local` file.
+    Note that the ports in `/envs/local/,env` will be the ports exposed by docker e.g. if the postgres image has port credentials `"3434:5432"`, then use `3434` in the `/envs/local/.env` file.

 8. Spin up the app, postgresql and redis containers using the following command:
     ```bash